+StFX may grant transfer credit equivalency for academic work previously completed at other accredited universities or colleges.
+Transfer students must submit official university or college transcripts to be evaluated for transfer credit.
 From time of admission to beginning studies at StFX, students may not enrol in additional courses at any level that they have not declared on their application for admission.
 Students may not knowingly, or carelessly provide untrue or incomplete information.
-The University may admit and grant transfer credits to a student who has attended another accredited college or university.
-Official documents of all previous academic work must be submitted whether or not transfer credits are sought.
 Failure to supply such documents is considered grounds for subsequent academic dismissal.